DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I am a computer engineering student with a previous strong self-taught background.
-I simply research and develop things.
+I am a computer engineering student with a previous self-taught background.

 - I like exploring niche and undiscovered software.
 - I like research into any type of software.